When we think of law firms, accountants, insurers, along with other professional sectors, we often

 Refresh your memory of the national anthem lyrics

 How many times, over the years, do you suppose you’ve heard the national anthem?

-Football matches, royal events, school speech days… You might not know all the lyrics by heart – Google Trends showed a steep rise in searches for the lyrics around the time of the Queen’s Platinum Jubilee – but you’ll almost certainly be able to hum it.
-And with the 2022 Commonwealth Games just around the corner, you’re bound to hear a variety of them very soon from many countries.
+Football matches, royal events, school speech days… You might not know all the lyrics by heart – Google Trends showed a steep rise in searches for the lyrics around the time of the Queen’s Platinum Jubilee and then again at the sad passing of the monarch.

 British national anthem lyrics

 During the Commonwealth Games of 2022 we took a look at all 54 independent member countries of the Commonwealth.
 They all boast plenty of incredible anthems.
 All unique, but united in that they’re all so joyous.
 Patriotic.
 In a word: uplifting.

 Is there a way, though, of knowing which is the most uplifting?
 And if there were, where, on such an extensive list, would the UK’s treasured anthem sit?

 Using a sentiment analysis* tool, PPL PRS have analysed the national anthems of all 54 Commonwealth countries along with the UK’s national anthem too**, awarding each one a positivity ‘rating’ based on the positive emotions identified in the wording of the lyrics.
 Think you can guess where Great Britain places?

 ‘God Save the Queen’ hit 12th in the rankings with an incredible rating of 98.4%, however, still didn’t crack the top ten!
 Twelfth place certainly isn’t to be sniffed at, though.
 Especially with over 50 anthems to compete against.